Do you need to lose some weight?

 - This compares your weight to your height and tells you if you are under weight, normal weight or overweight and how this affects your health.

-- Use this handy tool from weight2live to work out your BMI.
+- Use this handy tool from the NHS to work out your BMI.

-- Write down your reasons and motivations for wanting to lose weight.
+- Write down your reasons and motivations for wanting to lose weight, whether for physical or mental health.
 These will act as your goals on your journey to losing weight.

 - It may also be useful to write down any things which you feel act as barriers to losing weight.
 You can then seek help or support to overcome these barriers before starting on your weight loss journey.

 TAKING THE RIGHT STEPS TOWARDS A HEALTHIER WEIGHT

 - Managing your weight successfully means making realistic changes to your lifestyle that you can maintain.
 Quick fixes like herbal supplements, detox or fad diets don't work as they are usually not something which you can continue with over a long period of time.
 Check out our factsheet on detox diets from information.

 - Aim for 1-2lbs (0.5-1kg) weight loss per week – this is a safe rate of weight loss and you are more likely to keep the weight off than if you lose it more quickly.

 - Write down an action plan with clear goals to follow.
 For example, this week one of your goals may be to increase your vegetable intake by having salad at lunch and an extra vegetable at dinnertime.
 Once you have achieved this you can set more goals or build on the ones, which you have already achieved.

 - Get support from others.
 Get the support that is right for you.
 For example, it may be asking a friend to go for a walk with you once or twice a week or, asking the person in your house that does the food shopping to buy some low calorie snacks for you.